mauroindigne/Stunt-Lounge/README.md

 ### Features Left to Implement

-- Auto Url - I really wanted the user to be able paste any URL from youtube into the form and for the code to change this into a /embedded/ link every time.
+- Auto Url - I wanted the user to be able paste any URL from youtube into the form and for the code to change this into a /embedded/ link every time.
 This is because currently the user has to manually add the last 11 characters from the url to allow the website to work.
 In the future I will study RegEx more to get an understanding to be able to implement this feature so that it can read the url and replace whatever url comes before those 11 characters with the embedded form.
 This will smooth out the UX and lead to an overall higher quality website.

 ## Technologies Used